 But where to stay?
 If you’re travelling as a family or with a large group, you’ll find ski chalets work really well, giving everyone more space to relax and enjoy the break.

-Half-term is also a great time to book ahead for next year, whether you're looking for a family ski holiday or a festive week away with friends at New Years.
-Take a look at our range of New Years ski chalets in France before they're all booked up!
+Half-term is also a great time to book ahead for next year, whether you're looking for a family-friendly ski holiday or a festive week away with friends at New Years.
+Take a look at our range of New Years ski chalets in France before they're all booked up for peak dates!

 Whichever ski resort you choose for half term — the buzz of resorts such as La Clusaz or Morzine, the stunning beauty of Manigod, the charm of Le Grand Bornand, or the idyllic Les Gets or Cordon — you’ll love the quality and flexibility of an OVO Network chalet.

 Half-term holidays in a ski resort mean great ski conditions, but don’t forget other winter activities such as ski de fond, dog sledding, ice skating and the paret — the traditional sledge used in Manigod.
 You can also enjoy the famed French cuisine.
 Try Alpine specialities such as raclette and tartiflette — or organise a chef to come and cook for you in your chalet.